 Astonishingly, Plaintiffs claim that "no legitimate governmental interest justifies HB 25's elimination of STV."
-ECF 18-1 at 24 (emphasis added).
-And they claim that every stated justification was "blatantly pretextual."
+ECF 6 at 24 (emphasis added).
+And they claim that every stated justification were "blatantly pretext."
 Id.

-In saying that, Plaintiffs ignore the body of public opinion decrying the use of an STV option.
+Plaintiffs ignore the body of public opinion decrying the use of an STV option.
 Scholars, judges, election administrators, and legislators of all political affiliations recognize the problems inherent in the use of an STV option.
-See Sections II.C.2, II.C.3, II.C.6.
+See Sections III.C.2, III.C.3, III.C.6.
 Plaintiffs' refusal to engage with those critics proves the weakness of their claims.